 And McCarter said, yeah, it's possible.

-He goes, why don't you and me make that hike tomorrow and see how fast we can make it.
+He goes, why don't you and me make that hike tomorrow and see how fast we can make it?

 The next day, Mr. Martin and McCarter make that hike in plenty of time.

-And Mr. Mr. Martin knew then that the Park Service was holding something from him and wasn't telling him the whole story during the entire search effort.
+And Mr. Martin knew then that the Park Service was holding something from him and wasn't telling him the whole story during the entire search effort.

-At the end of six weeks, eventually everybody pulls out.
+Make a longer story very short here, at the end of six weeks, eventually everybody pulls out.

 They don't find anything.